“Improve ROI through lead generation.”

 - Request information in the appropriate progressive order.
-For example, requesting for the user’s name and email are usually put at the very beginning.
+For example, requests for the user’s name and email are usually placed at the beginning.
 This is to create a lead list, even if the user decides to leave the chatbot halfway through.

 - Keep their answers to qualifying queries concise and separate.
 The simplest way to do this is by offering multiple-choice responses.
 Keep the options open, plentiful, and sufficiently varied, and you can essentially eliminate the need for active engagement.

 - Set up fallback options.
-Design your chatbot to manually determine if a human agent is required by direct categorization.
-Keep the suggestions quick, though, or you’ll risk losing the attention of the user.
+Design your chatbot to determine manually if a human agent is required by direct categorization.
+Keep the suggestions quick, though, or you’ll risk losing the user’s attention.